eu-nebulous/optimiser-digital-twin/README.md

 ## Trace analysis

-A trace of events, in jsonl format, can be analyzed for total runtime, duration of individual events per component, etc.  Note that both recorded traces and the output of the simulator can be analyzed in this way.
+A trace of events, in jsonl format, can be analyzed for total runtime, duration of individual events per component, etc.  Note that both the output of the simulator and traces recorded from the application can be analyzed in this way.

 ```sh
 java -jar optimiser-digital-twin/dist/optimiser-digital-twin-all.jar analyze-traces optimiser-digital-twin/src/test/resources/logs.jsonl